 When websites were first designed and developed, they were pretty much built to be navigated on a desktop or computer.
 In this digital age, most browsing activities are done via smaller devices especially smartphones.
 Thus, websites need to be mobile responsive to make it easy for users to navigate.

-The growing of technology makes the definition of mobile friendly changed especially when it comes to website design and development.
-To better understand, mobile friendly website means that the website performs well on a mobile device like phone or tablet.
+The growth of technology makes the definition of mobile-friendly changed especially when it comes to website design and development.
+To better understand, a mobile-friendly website means that the website performs well on a mobile device like a phone or tablet.

 1. Responsive Design

-A responsive design website is where you can see how responsive the website looks on different type of mobile devices including IOS, Android, tablet and more.
+A responsive design website is where you can see how responsive the website looks on different types of mobile devices including IOS, Android, tablet, and more.

 2. Separate Mobile Site

-Separate mobile site is also known as m dot site.
+The separate mobile site is also known as the m dot site.
 A separate website can be built by developers and it doesn't need to look like the main site.
 Example: